ChlamyMarburg/ChloroplastTools/parts/README.md

 </p>

 <p>
 For most Level 0 assemblies, the BsmBI enzyme is used.
-However, for new Connector/Integration site homology parts, the enzyme PaqCI is required along with the alternative Universal acceptor vector.
+However, for new Connector/Integration site homology parts, the enzyme PaqCI is required along with the alternative Universal acceptor vector (pME_G_E_007_UAV_sfGFP_PaqCI).
 This is because these parts contain BsmBI recognition sites, which are necessary for the subsequent assembly of multi-gene constructs.
 </p>